ermantatar/Php-Mysql-Web/README.md

 # Php-Mysql-Web
-This is simple web project to demonstrate relation of PHP and MYSQL Database for backend.
+Simple project to work on MySQL with PHP functions.
+The main goal is to connect front end with php functions to database.